CorruptComputer/Officer-Beepsky/README.md

 Warnings will appear during the build process if the style is incorrect, you can add the style to your Intellij by using [this](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) and [this guide](https://www.jetbrains.com/help/idea/code-style.html).

+The generated JavaDocs can be found [here](http://www.nickolasgupton.com/Officer-Beepsky/).
+If you make any changes that would require the JavaDocs to be re-generated, please do so in your PR as Travis does not automatically do so.